OpenDSA/OpenDSA/RST/en/Glossary.rst

       Correcting a program once we determine that it is not operating as we intend.
 This is in contrast to :term:`testing`.

+   decideability
+      In :term:`computabilty` theory, the question of whether a question can be answered.
+      A typical example is whether to instances within a system are equivalent.
+      "Do two computer programs do the same thing?" is a variation of the :term:`halting problem` (and is not decideable).
+      "Do two :term:`DFAs <DFA>` do the same thing?" is decideable.

    decision tree
       A theoretical construct for modeling the behavior of algorithms.
       Each point at which the algorithm makes a decision (such as an